portworx/px-docs/run-with-docker-ent.md

                 portworx/px-enterprise -daemon -k etcd://myetc.company.com:4001 -c MY_CLUSTER_ID -s /dev/nbd1 -s /dev/nbd2 -d eth0 -m eth0
 ```

+>**Note:**<br/>For Lighthouse users, when you create a cluster in the Lighthouse console, Lighthouse will craft the above command with the correct values for the KVDB and cluster ID.

-Where the following arguments are provided to the PX daemon:
+The following arguments are provided to the PX daemon:

 ```
 -daemon